-Determination of Clinical and Laboratory Grades
+Determination of Clinical Grades

-During the clinical experience, students are graded on their clinical competency and performance.
+During the clinical experience, students are graded on their clinical competency, performance, and various assignments through Canvas.
 Below is a summary of each category in which the student's grade is determined.
 The breakdown of each clinical course grade determination will be included in the course syllabus.